County Limerick Ireland · Co. Limerick · Knockaderry Save · Share

 By car

 Limerick city to Knockaderry is roughly 35 minutes via the N21 and local roads.
-Newcastle West is ten minutes east.
-The village sits on back roads; satnav is your friend.
+Newcastle West is about ten minutes west, Rathkeale a similar distance north.
+The village sits on back roads off the N21 corridor; satnav helps.

 By bus